 We've featured Autoglym before in our list of the best car window cleaning products, so it may come as no surprise that we're featuring the company again here.

-This Autoglym Clean Wheels, for instance, looks to be an excellent choice if you're after an acidic cleaning solution for your alloy wheels.
+Autoglym's Clean Wheels solution looks to be another great example of its expertise, providing you with an acidic cleaning solution for your alloy wheels.

 That said, acidic cleaners need to be used carefully and perhaps even sparingly.
 In fact, WhatCar suggests using this solution on lacquered alloys, painted wheels, and plastic finishes only due to its slightly harsher formula.

-However, Autoglym boasts that its Clean Wheels solution is incredibly fast-acting as cuts through even the most corrosive brake dust and road grime.
-So, if you're comfortable using an acidic product, then this Autoglym Clean Wheels could be the formula for you.
+However, Autoglym boasts that its solution is incredibly fast-acting as cuts through even the most corrosive brake dust and road grime.
+So, if you're comfortable using an acidic product, then this formula could be the cleaning solution for you.

 Frequently asked questions (FAQs)